 - Are you tempted to stick around?

-Make it enticing, and show your prospect the best image of the offer to maximize your conversion chances.
+Make your hero image enticing, and show your prospect the best image of the offer to maximize your conversion chances.

-Pro Tip: Make sure your hero shot is at the right size to meet optimization requirements.
-And give it a text description with keywords to beef up your chances in search engine results.
+Pro tip: Make sure your hero shot is at the right size to meet optimization requirements.
+And give it a text description with keywords to increase your rankings in search engine results.

 E-commerce Landing Page Best Practices

-Here’s how to do it right on your landing page:
+Here’s how to do it right on your landing page according to Designrr:

 If you’ve got a bunch of carts that were abandoned at the checkout, your shipping costs could be a contributor:

 For example, the e-commerce giant ASOS users three different social options at the checkout.
-Not only will customers be able to login and start buying with a single click, you’ll also provide the user an option to share their purchase with friends.
+Not only will customers be able to log in and start buying with a single click, but you’ll also provide the user an option to share their purchase with friends.

 Product zoom will give your customers a chance to see your products in as much detail as possible, as shown in the image below: